 Jan Soochna Portal

-SAFAR is working with organizations promoting the use of RTI in the State and the Centre for E-Governance, Government of Karnataka to develop a single web platform that provides mandatory disclosure of information, modelled on the Jan Soochna Portal.
-Karnataka has now become the second state in the country to have a portal like Jan Soochna, known as Mahiti Kanaja, which shared information from the departments of Revenue, Panchayati Raj, Education, Public Distribution System, Social Security Pension, Housing, Agriculture, MGNREGA, Swacch Bharat Mission, Rural Banking, Police, Electricity, Health, and Family Services.
+Modelled on the Jan Soochna Portal, SAFAR is working with organizations promoting the use of RTI in Karnataka and the state government’s Centre for E-Governance to develop a web platform for mandatory disclosure of information across programs.
+Karnataka has now become the second state in the country to have a portal like Jan Soochna, known as Mahiti Kanaja, which shares information from the departments of Revenue, Panchayati Raj, Education, Public Distribution System, Social Security Pension, Housing, Agriculture, MGNREGA, Swacch Bharat Mission, Rural Banking, Police, Electricity, Health, and Family Services.

 Consultation on Digital Technology got enabling transparency and accountability

 SAFAR is committed to providing platforms for civil society organizations, governments and academics to draw lessons and examine many of the theoretical and practical issues related to transparency, particularly in the digital space.
 There have been many issues related to digitized information including its collection, storage, access, management and dissemination.
 There are also the all-important issues of surveillance and commercial uses of data, that efforts to pursue transparency have to navigate through.
 These require a wider discussion amongst Governments, civil society organizations, legal experts and citizens.
 One such consultation was organized by SAFAR in collaboration with the Government of Karnataka which can be viewed here.

 Support Social Audit Units (SAU) in strengthening proactive disclosure through MIS